AVakhmistrova/OHDSI-tools-on-IRIS/README.md

 ![Hades](Hades_preparation.png)
 *Fig. 3.
 Packages in Rstudio*

-4. Run Achilles (if OMOP CDM 5.4 schema already exists in IRIS DB and you already have the dataset in IRIS) Run code in RStudio:
+4. Load your dataset into the OMOP CDM 5.4 schema in IRIS.

+5. Run Achilles (make sure the CDM tables are populated with your data before running Achilles).
+Run code in RStudio:
 ```
 # Please check first that you have a created schema for the calculation results (OMOPCDM54_RESULTS below)